dfahlander/typeson/README.md

 If `testPlainObjects` is set to `true`, a tester will be checked against plain objects and allow replacements without recursion.

+Note that you can supply `null` as a spec to remove a regular previously registered spec, and supply an object with only `testPlainObjects: true` to remove a previously registered spec which can remove a previously registered spec with a plain object replacer.

 ###### constructor-function

 A class (constructor function) that would use default test, encapsulation and revival rules, which is: